bottledpepsi/Python-Chess/README.md

 The `ChessAdapter` class (in `chess_game/adapter.py`) wraps `chess.Board` and exposes a clean interface (turn, legal moves, SAN history, captured pieces), so the UI never touches `python-chess` internals directly.

 The bot runs in a background `BotWorker` thread that is **cancellable** (`threading.Event` abort) and **epoch-guarded**.
 Restarting mid-think joins the prior thread, and any stale result is dropped by epoch mismatch rather than applied to the new game.
-The transposition table is only cleared after the worker has joined.
+The transposition table and history heuristic are only cleared after the worker has joined.

+The search itself is alpha-beta with Principal Variation Search, backed by a transposition table (exact / lower / upper bound entries), a two-slot-per-depth killer-move heuristic, a **per-instance** history heuristic (so two `ChessBot` objects never share move-ordering state), MVV-LVA capture ordering, quiescence search at the leaves, and **null-move pruning** gated by a non-pawn-material floor to avoid zugzwang.
+A Polyglot opening book (`data/book/gm2001.bin`) supplies weighted-random opening moves until the human deviates from the book.

 Saves are written as versioned JSON to a per-user app-data directory (`platformdirs.user_data_dir`) via an atomic `tempfile` + `os.replace` write.
 A corrupt save raises a user-facing error modal rather than silently starting a fresh game.
+PGN exports are written separately into a `pgn/` subdirectory of the same app-data dir, one timestamped file per export.

 ---